-We should have been set to reopen on 27th of March 2021, but following the announcement of the ‘Lockdown Roadmap’, the earliest date is now the 12th of April, and only for guests who are visiting in caravans or motorhomes with their own self-contained toilet and shower facilities.
+We should have been set to reopen on 27th of March 2021, but following the announcement of the ‘Lockdown Roadmap’, the earliest date is now the 12th of April.

-It seems that the earliest date that we can welcome guests who require our toilet/shower amenity blocks will be the 17th of May, depending on the tests / roadmap that the government have set out.
+It appears that the earliest date that we can welcome guests who require our shower facilities will be the 17th of May, depending on the tests / roadmap that the government have set out.